Problem Description

 Space and Time Complexity

-Time Complexity: O(n), where n is the number of yielded promises.
-Space Complexity: O(n), for storing the state of the generator and any pending promises.
+Time Complexity: O(n), where n is the number of yielded promises from the generator.
+Space Complexity: O(n) in the worst case, due to the call stack and promise chain.

 Solution